The Pulse of K-Entertainment

 The Numbers Behind the Boom

-Globally, micro-drama apps crossed 150 million monthly active users with a staggering 5,848% year-over-year growth.
-Korean platforms themselves multiplied from 21 to 89 between 2023 and early 2025, a 324% increase.
+Globally, micro-drama apps crossed 150 million monthly active users, as reported by Deadline.
+Korean platforms themselves multiplied from 21 to 89 between 2023 and early 2025, a 324% increase according to industry tracking cited by Seoulz.
 The infrastructure for a content explosion is already in place.

 What Korean Micro-Dramas Actually Look Like